 Published: June 12th 2017

 We meet our guide who introduces herself as Effie.
-Lots of girls here seem to be called Effie.
-The first thing Effie tells us is that it is windy.
-I'm not sure she needed to tell us this.
-She says that it is however not too windy by Mykonos standards.
-She says that the alternative name for Mykonos is the Island of the Wind and that on average there are only ten windless days

-per year on Mykonos.
-I am pleased to hear that it really is windy, and that I haven't developed a
+We probably could have guessed that.
+The first thing she tells us is that it's windy.
+I'm pretty sure we knew that already.
+She says that it's not however too windy by Mykonos standards.
+She tells us that the alternative name for Mykonos is the Island of the Wind and that on average there are only ten windless days here per year.
+I'm pleased to hear that it really is windy, and that I haven't developed a

-sudden intolerance to wind.
+sudden intolerance to strong breezes.
 I wonder what she means by a windless day.
-I think that this still might be a hurricane by anything other than Mykonos standards.
+I think this still might be a hurricane by anything other than local standards.

-Effie gives us a short history of Delos.
-It was first inhabited in the third millennium BC, so about five thousand years ago.
-The Ionians then came here from Athens in about 900 BC and somehow decided that this was the birthplace of the twin gods Apollo and Artemis who were the illegitimate children of Zeus and Leto.
-Zeus' wife Hera was not too happy about Zeus' infidelity, so she wouldn't allow Hera to give birth on any land.
-It was apparently alright for her to give birth on Delos, because this was floating around in the sea, so wasn't attached to any land.
-Apollo was a very significant god, and amongst other things was the god of music, truth, prophecy, healing, the sun and light, plague and music.
-I wonder what the god of plague was supposed to do.
-I think that he might have been a good god to stay on the right side of.
-Because Delos was such a significant religious site, the Greek rulers decided it needed purifying, so they dug up any graves on the island,
+Effie tells us that Delos was first inhabited in the third millennium BC, so about five thousand years ago.
+The Ionians then came here from Athens in about 900 BC and somehow decided that it was the birthplace of the twin gods Apollo and Artemis, who were the illegitimate children of Zeus and Leto.
+Zeus' wife Hera wasn't overly happy about Zeus' infidelity, so she wouldn't allow Leto to give birth on land.
+It was apparently alright however for her to give birth on Delos, because this was floating around in the sea.
+Apollo was a very significant god, and was amongst other things the god of music, truth, prophecy, healing, the sun and light, plague and music.
+I wonder what the god of plague's role was.
+Whatever it was I suspect he might have been a good god to stay on the right side of.
+Because Delos was such a significant religious site, the Greek rulers decided that it needed purifying, so they dug up any graves on the island,

 and made a decree that no one was allowed to be born or to die here.
-Apparently if you needed to give birth, you had to go to the very nearby island of Reinia.
-I wonder what they did to you if you broke the law and died here.
+Apparently if you needed to give birth, you had to go to the nearby island of Reinia.
+I wonder what they did to you if you inadvertently died here.

 Effie tells us that Delos is the largest archaeological site in the Aegean Sea and one of the largest in the Mediterranean.
-The island is more or less completely barren and there is only one tree here which is a date palm, and it is kept alive artificially because it has historical significance.
-She assures us that it is not the original 2,000 year old
+The island is more or less completely barren and there's only one tree here - a date palm, which is kept alive artificially because it has historical significance.
+She assures us that it's not the original 2,000 year old

 The site is massive and does indeed look like it could once have been a city of 30,000 people.
-Whilst most of the marble and bronze has gone, a lot of the stone walls of the buildings are still standing as they were a couple of thousand years ago.
-Effie points out arrow symbols that are on a lot of the walls.
+Whilst most of the marble and bronze has gone, a lot of the stone walls are still standing as they were a couple of thousand years ago.
+Effie points out the arrow symbols that are on a lot of the walls.
 She tells us that these are not arrows, but phallic symbols.
 She says that the people here were very superstitious, and the phallic symbol was supposed to bring good luck.
-She says that she is sure that we would have seen a lot of phallic symbols for sale in Mykonos.
-She says that the Greek people of today aren't kinky, they just like selling replicas of ancient good luck symbols.
-This explains the bottle openers.
+She says that she's sure that we would have seen a lot of phallic symbols for sale in Mykonos, and this doesn't mean that the Greeks of today are kinky, they just like selling replicas of ancient good luck symbols.
+At least this explains the bottle openers we've seen on sale.
 Well partly explains them.
-I'm not sure that they had bottle openers in Ancient
+I'm not sure that they had bottles in Ancient

-Greece.
-I think that the modern day Greeks are still at least just a little bit kinky and the ancient good luck symbols thing is just a convenient excuse for them to make phallic symbols.
-We go into the remains of the most intact house on Delos.
-It still has most of its walls, some of its marble columns, and an intact mosaic floor.
+Greece, so I think the modern day Greeks are still at least just a little bit kinky and the ancient good luck symbols thing is just a convenient excuse for them to make phallic shaped objects.
+We go into the remains of the most intact house on Delos, which still has most of its walls, some of its marble columns, and an intact mosaic floor.
 We move on to the outdoor theatre.
 There hasn't been a performance here for two thousand years, but this is about to change.
-The first two rows of seats are being restored sufficiently to put on a Greek tragedy for a couple of hundred people in a few days time, so we can't get very close to the theatre because of this restoration work.
-This is another good example of Murphy's law.
+The first two rows of seats are being restored sufficiently to put on a Greek tragedy for a couple of hundred people in a few days time, so we're not allowed in.
+This is another good example of Murphy's law in action.
 We could have seen the theatre close up on any day for the past two thousand years, except today.
-We walk down along the main street of Delos, and out the main gate to a row of statues of lions.
-These are apparently very famous, and guard a low lying area with the palm tree and about the only green looking shrubs that we have seen on the island.
-Issy says that the lions look more like seals.
-The low lying area was originally a small lake to help with the scarce water supply situation.
-I suspect that supplying water to 30,000 people on this barren rocky island would have been quite a challenge.
-The lake isn't there any more.
-It was drained when the archaeologists moved in because a lot of them were getting malaria.
-Effie's tour ends outside the museum.
-She tells us that we should go in to it as it houses a large array of marble statues and other artefacts.
-She tells us that there are more artefacts from Delos on display in museums in Mykonos and Athens, and in the British Museum in London.
-The collection of statues and artefacts in the museum is very impressive.
+We walk along the town's main street and out the main gate to a row of lion statues.
+These are apparently very famous, and guard the low lying area with the palm tree and about the only green looking shrubs we've seen since we got here.
+The lions seem to have

+eroded a bit over the millennia and Issy says they now look more like seals.
+The low lying area was originally a small lake to assist with the significant issue of trying to supply water to 30,000 people living on a barren rocky island.
+The lake was drained when the archaeologists moved in as a lot of them were getting malaria.
+Effie's tour ends outside the museum, and she recommends we have a look at its impressive array of marble statues and other artefacts.
+She tells us that other Delos artefacts are on display in museums in Mykonos and Athens, and in the British Museum in London.
+The museum display here is certainly very impressive.

-us before the tour ended that we would have just enough time to climb up to the top of the hill, Mount Kynthos, before the boat leaves.
-We have now used up some of this time looking at the museum.
-She said that we should be sure to get back to the boat before it leaves, because it is the last one for the day.
-She told us that if we miss it, the only other way to get back to Mykonos is to swim.
-Issy says she will meet me on the
+Effie told us before the tour ended that we would have just enough time to climb up to the island's peak, Mount Kynthos, before the boat leaves.
+We've now used up some of this looking at the museum.
+She said that we should be sure to get back to the boat on time, because it's the last one for the day, and if we miss it, the only way to get back to Mykonos is to swim.
+Issy says she'll meet me on the